-Unless you already have a current real estate license in another state, you’ll have to take 90 hours of approved real estate education.
+Unless you already have a current real estate license in another state and qualify for reciprocity, you’ll have to take 90 hours of approved real estate education.
 There are two courses that have to be taken: Real Estate Fundamentals (60 hours) and Real Estate Practices (30 hours).

 The Washington Department of Licensing requires that all applicants answer criminal history questions and go through a background check before getting a license.
 The department has to make sure applicants don’t have certain convictions or charges.
 The cost of the combined national and state background check is $34.75.

 Fingerprinting is also part of the background check for brokers and managing brokers.
 It’s a separate fee of $8.05 that must be paid online when you schedule the appointment on IdentoGO.com.